TotalCare-Orlando/TCALT/README.md

 This application will help you lookup names and addresses of TotalCare Members.
 Always make sure to insert as much information on the search bar as possible.

-Ex.: Let's lookup the address '840 Highland Ave.'
+Ex.: Let's lookup the address '123 This Street'
-	If you type '840' and hit enter you might not get an accurate result.
+	If you type '123' and hit enter you might not get an accurate result.
-	Try typing '840 highla', for example for a much better accuracy in your search.
+	Try typing '123 This', for example for a much better accuracy in your search.

 You may also search by member name.
-Keep in mind that only ONE result will be shown at a time, so if our member has multiple homes, it is advised that you search by address instead.
+Keep in mind that only FIVE results will be shown at a time, so if our member has multiple homes, it is advised that you search by address instead.

 Ex.: Let's look up the name 'TotalCare Orlando'